Benicio del Toro: 1987–1999: Early roles and breakthrough

+2000–2012: Traffic and other films

 Del Toro's performances in four films in 2000 gained him a mainstream audience.
 First, the crime yarn The Way of the Gun reunited him with The Usual Suspects screenwriter Christopher McQuarrie.
 A few months later, he stood out among a first-rate ensemble cast in Steven Soderbergh's Traffic, a complex dissection of the North American drug wars.
-As Javier Rodriguez — a Mexican border policeman struggling to remain honest amid the corruption and deception of illegal drug trafficking — del Toro, who spoke most of his lines in Spanish, gave a performance that dominated the film.
+As Javier Rodriguez—a Mexican border policeman struggling to remain honest amid the corruption and deception of illegal drug trafficking—del Toro, who spoke most of his lines in Spanish, gave a performance that dominated the film.
 His performance swept all of the major critics' awards in 2001.
 Del Toro won the Academy Award for Best Supporting Actor, becoming the fourth living Oscar winner whose winning role was a character who speaks predominantly in a non-English language.
 Del Toro is also the third Puerto Rican actor to win an Oscar, after Jose Ferrer and Rita Moreno.
 The year he won his Oscar marked the first time that two actors born in Puerto Rico were nominated in the same category (the other actor was Joaquin Phoenix).
 In his acceptance speech, del Toro thanked the people of both Nogales, Arizona and Nogales, Sonora and dedicated his award to them.
 In addition to the Oscar, he also won the Golden Globe Award and the Screen Actors Guild award for Best Actor.
 Traffic was also a success at the box office.
 This was soon followed by a small role as the diamond thief Franky Four Fingers in Guy Ritchie's hip caper comedy Snatch and a role as a mentally challenged Native American man in The Pledge, directed by his old friend Sean Penn.